-Marriages were prestigious and hence costly endeavors.
-Chambers, through their close relation to the private finances of rulers, were important to finance these undertakings.
-The case of Albertine Saxony in the years of a Chamber's introduction illustrates this point.
+relation to the private finances of rulers, were important to finance these undertakings.
+Albertine Saxony in the years of a Chamber's introduction illustrates this point.
 To successfully marry off the ruler's daughter Magdalene to Joachim II of Brandenburg, a prince who had been previously offered the hand of the French king's daughter, the Albertine Chamber paid 20,952 guilders of dowry.
-Lavish wedding ceremonies also burdened rulers' treasuries: for the marriage of Magdalene and Joachim, 3,000 guests had to be entertained, including 24 princes of the Empire (Schirmer, 2006, pp. 275-6).
+Lavish wedding ceremonies also burdened rulers' treasuries as 3,000 guests had to be entertained, including 24 princes of the Empire (Schirmer, 2006, pp. 275-6).
 While marriage arrangements served to signal and secure prestige, they foremost had very tangible territorial consequences: In case of a lineage's extinction, inheritance claims were made based on marriage ties.

 We quantify the strength of inheritance claims and ties to powerful dynasties in a graph of kinship and marriage connections.
 We observe the yearly network between members of noble families, and use it to calculate the marriage success for all daughters of territorial rulers.
-An arriage success is defined as the change in dynasty connectedness resulting from the union.
+Marriage success is defined as the change in dynasty connectedness resulting from the union.
 To measure dynasty connectedness, we count the number of territorial rulers within three degrees of family separation (kinship or marriage) in a daughter's network, as well as the number of cities that rulers within this immediate network preside over (excluding members of the same dynasty).
 We calculate this measure once in the full network, and once in a network without the daughter's marriage link to assess the quality of marriage links.

-We estimate the effect of fiscal centralization on marriage outcomes through an analogue of equation (4), where the outcome is the logarithm of the marriage success for territory j in year t.48 Table 8 presents results.
-The outcomes of marriage politics improve after the
+We estimate the effect of fiscal centralization on marriage outcomes through an analogue of equation (4), where the outcome is the logarithm of the marriage success for territory j in year t.
+Table 8 presents results.
+The outcomes of marriage politics improve after the adoption of a Chamber: a daughter's immediate network comprises 29% more rulers after her marriage (column 1), and the number of ruled cities in their network increases by 70% (column 3).